Cirie Fields: Panama

 Fields first gained fame on Survivor: Panama — Exile Island.
 Originally cast as a member of Casaya, the tribe made up of the oldest women in the game, she was at risk of being the first one eliminated when her tribe lost the first Immunity Challenge.
 However, she used her persuasion skills to convince Melinda Hyder and Ruth-Marie Milliman to vote off Tina Scheer.
 When the four original tribes were contracted down to two, leaving only the La Mina and Casaya tribes in the contest, Fields was once again in the spotlight as one of the physically weakest competitors on the new Casaya tribe, but saved herself yet again on Day Six when Hyder was eliminated.
 Eventually, Fields was able to assimilate with her tribemates, and managed to make the merge.

-With only four players in the game on Day 34, Danielle DiLorenzo and Terry Dietz teamed up to eliminate Fields after they were both sent to Exile Island by Aras Baskauskas, who would go on to win immunity on Day 36.
-Alone at camp, Fields and Baskauskas decided to vote out DiLorenzo (since Dietz probably had a hidden immunity idol and they did not want to risk it being used).
-Already predicting a draw and the subsequent fire-making challenge, Dietz coached DiLorenzo on starting a fire using flint, while Baskauskas did the same with Fields.
+With only four players in the game on Day 34, Danielle DiLorenzo and Terry Deitz teamed up to eliminate Fields after they were both sent to Exile Island by Aras Baskauskas, who would go on to win immunity on Day 36.
+Alone at camp, Fields and Baskauskas decided to vote out DiLorenzo (since Deitz probably had a hidden immunity idol and they did not want to risk it being used).
+Already predicting a draw and the subsequent fire-making challenge, Deitz coached DiLorenzo on starting a fire using flint, while Baskauskas did the same with Fields.
 At Tribal Council, the imminent tie vote happened and DiLorenzo and Fields were deadlocked at two votes each.
 The two faced off in the fire-making challenge where, using a flint and materials to support the fire (coconut shells, pieces of wood, straw, etc.), they were to create a bonfire high enough to burn through a rope.
 The first one to complete this task would survive, while the other would be sent to the jury.
 In this challenge, Fields lost and became the sixth member of the jury, placing fourth overall.
 In her final words following her elimination, Fields said that she was proud of having come so far in the competition.

 At the Final Tribal Council, Fields voted for Baskauskas, over DiLorenzo, to win the prize of $1 million and the title of "Sole Survivor."
 During this season, Fields herself won a 2007 GMC Yukon pickup truck, for being voted most popular participant of the season by viewers.